 An applied and transdisciplinary research course focusing on information needs that inform and influence decision-making and practice in the environmental and sustainability fields.
 Students engage with communities or organizations to identify information needs, select appropriate methodology, collect and interpret data, and develop suitable research reports.
-Prerequisite: ESST 1003 and ESST 2003 Antirequisite: Credit cannot be obtained for both ESST 3003 and CODE 2023.
+Prerequisite(s): ESST 1003 and ESST 2003 Antirequisite(s): Credit can be obtained for only one of ESST 3003 or CODE 2023.

-ESST 3503 Borders, Scale and the Environment
+ESST 3503 Borders.
+Scale and the Environment

 This course draws on interdisciplinary geographic perspectives to explore the spatial dimensions of environmental decision-making.
 It provides students with the tools to a) think critically about interactions between social and biophysical systems, and b) understand critical perspectives on borders and scale.
 Topics include state/nature relations, ecosystem management, local/global interactions, transboundary resource governance, and the politics of protected areas.
-Prerequisite: Open to all ESST and ENVS majors who have completed 54 credit hours.
+Prerequisite(s): Open to all ESST and ENVS majors who have completed 54 credit hours.